arthurafarias/cpkg/readme.md

                         .create();
 ```

-The **cpkg-build** utility is responsible for generating the supporting stubs required to build a shared library representing your project’s manifest, integrating it seamlessly into the build process.
+The **cxpm** utility is responsible for generating the supporting stubs required to build a shared library representing your project’s manifest, integrating it seamlessly into the build process.

 The overarching philosophy is to maintain a small, modern, and expressive system: no complex macro layers, no special DSLs.
 Your C++ project is described in C++, much like package.json, Package.swift, or Pkg.jl but for C++.